-Highlights of the second quarter of 2016 include:
+Highlights of the second quarter of 2017 and recent events include:

 Second Quarter Results